 Workarounds and Roadmap

-We know that there are some customers who have flows where this combination of behaviors is not desirable.
+We know that there are some customers who have flows where the current behaviors are not desirable.
 There are several potential workarounds available today.
 In addition we plan to provide additional control capabilities in the future.

 If you want users to be able to return to an upstream screen, enter new values and have those values properly updated into your lightning component, you can use the following approaches: